 The change programme forms a key part of the AGG meeting.
 A bi-monthly Design Authority Group directs and approves new design concepts for service, encouraging debate, creativity and innovation from all involved.
 It commissions work (reviews) to consider / develop proposals, authorises the production of business cases with clearly defined benefits and approves new projects / programmes.
 A monthly Change Management Board provides the co-ordinated control, direction, implementation, prioritisation, sequencing and timescales and, where appropriate, initiation of a strategic portfolio of all change management initiatives, programmes and projects.
 It ensures delivery of appropriate outcomes to achieve strategic objectives and benefits realisation.
+The realised benefits from the transformation and change programme in terms of efficiency and the generation of savings will be closely monitored as they develop.

-During 2015/16 the Alliance entered a joint operation with other public sector organisations in the region to collaborate on the provision of estates services through Place Partnership Limited (PPL).
-PPL is a public sector company, which will manage our estate at a lower cost, whilst providing economic and regeneration benefits.
+During 2016/17 the Alliance continued its joint operation with other public sector organisations in the region to collaborate on the provision of estates services through Place Partnership Limited (PPL).
+PPL is a public sector company, which manages our estate, with the aim of providing economic and regeneration benefits.

-During 2016/17 Athena will be implemented, a police collaboration ICT system, which will help to identify criminals more quickly, reduce crime and save time and money.
-The Alliance will be building a joint Operational Command and Control system across two sites, one being in Warwickshire and one in West Mercia.
+During 2016/17 work on preparing and testing Athena has continued, with full implementation due in 2017/18.
+Athena is a police collaboration ICT system, which will help to identify criminals more quickly, reduce crime and save time and money.
+Throughout 2016/17, the Alliance has also been building a joint Operational Command and Control centre across two sites, one being in Warwickshire and one in West Mercia.
 The joint OCC will operate on single telephony and IT systems to enhance and deal with calls in an efficient and effective way as well as offering additional flexibility during peak periods or critical incidents.
-This will realise further savings.
+This will realise further savings and forms a key part of the transformation programme for the Alliance.

-In recognition of the importance of our workforce in delivering the Alliance vision and results from a workforce survey conducted in the year a Health and Wellbeing Board has been set up to ensure the actions identified through the survey are implemented and improvements are made.
-In response to our low ranking when compared to other forces in terms of attendance Strategic Attendance Panels have been created in each directorate to identify attendance issues and take steps to resolve these and support individual members of the workforce to return to work.
+Our workforce is essential in delivering the Alliance's vision, and in recognition of this, and to address some of the issues raised in the latest staff survey, the Health and Wellbeing Board meets regularly.
+It ensures the actions identified through the survey are implemented and improvements are made.
+In response to our low ranking when compared to other forces in terms of attendance Strategic Attendance Panels are continuing to work to identify attendance issues and take steps to resolve these and support individual members of the workforce to return to work.